|US brand name: Tegretol|

 For our purposes a "branded generic name" refers to the second and third definitions.

-Tegretol is a trademark of someone else.
-Look on the the PI sheet or ask Google who the owner is.
+Tegretol, and all other drug names on this page and used throughout the site, are a trademark of someone else.
+Tegretol’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
+It may of changed hands by the time you finished reading this article.

 Know your sources!